 Public Domain Music

 If you want to use a piece of music currently in the public domain, be careful.
 Know for sure that the piece of music is actually in the public domain.
 This can sometimes take a fair amount of research, as there is often unclear and unreliable information circulating about works that are supposedly in the public domain.
-All songs and musical works published before 1922 are in the public domain; anything published after 1922 should be assumed to be under copyright, unless otherwise stated.
+All songs and musical works published in 1925 or earlier are in the public domain; anything published after 1925 should be assumed to be under copyright, unless otherwise stated.
 If the piece of music is in the public domain, then you can use it.

 However, be aware that just because a musical composition may be in the public domain, that does not necessarily mean the sound recording of that composition is in the public domain.
 For example, the musical composition of Beethoven’s 9th Symphony is in the public domain, but the New York Symphony Orchestra’s recent recording of it is not.
 If you would like to use that particular recording in your film, you will need to get a license from the publishing company that holds the rights to that specific recording.
 You could, however, hire your own musicians to perform the 9th Symphony without needing to acquire a license to use the composition.